Updated: Oct 29

 May Treat Sleep Disorders

 Cannabis can restore your natural sleep cycle, making it an effective treatment for those who have insomnia and other sleep disorders.
-It’s said that 70 million adults in the United States experience symptoms of a sleep disorder, and more than half of them experience insomnia, with another 10 to 15 percent being chronic insomnia (4).
-In one study, 84 percent of participants who took cannabis for sleep reported it to be very beneficial, and 83 percent discontinued over-the-counter sleep aids (5).
+It’s said that 70 million adults in the United States experience symptoms of a sleep disorder, and more than half of them experience insomnia, with another 10 to 15 percent being chronic (4).
+In one study, 84 percent of participants who took cannabis for sleep reported it as very beneficial, and 83 percent discontinued over-the-counter sleep aids (5).